Do I Need An Attorney For a Professional Discipline Case?

 Professional Discipline Attorney in New York City

 There are few prospects more terrifying than having the career you’ve built for yourself taken away by a decision completely out of your control.
-At Law Office of Rochelle S. Berliner, we want to tell you that while the decision itself must be made by the Board of Regents, you are not without options to advocate for yourself and your career.
+At Law Office, we want to tell you that while the decision itself must be made by the Board of Regents, you are not without options to advocate for yourself and your career.

 When you seek out qualified legal assistance, the efficacy of your appeal to the Board can become much more effective.
-Law Office of Rochelle S. Berliner has the skills, knowledge, and experience to provide for you the kind of service your case requires.
+Law Office has the skills, knowledge, and experience to provide for you the kind of service your case requires.
 We understand just how much is at stake, and we understand how important it is to maintain control over your future.
-At Law Office of Rochelle S. Berliner, we will do whatever it takes in order to fight aggressively for you.
+At Law Office, we will do whatever it takes in order to fight aggressively for you.

 If you are facing a Professional Discipline Case in any of the New York Boroughs or Long Island, do not hesitate to reach out to us today at [phone] for a free consultation.